soccermetrics/soccermetrics-client-py/_sources/installation.txt

 using ``virtualenv``.
 That way you can run different versions of Python installations and libraries without dealing with conflicting dependencies.

+We also recommend installing `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest/>`_.
+As it says on the label, it is a wrapper around `virtualenv` that manages the virtual environments on your machine and allows you to customize pre- and post-activation (and deactivation) behavior, such as setting environment variables or opening your text editor.

 Here is a link to `a nice tutorial on Virtualenv <http://simononsoftware.com/virtualenv-tutorial/>`_.
+And `a tutorial on virtualenvwrapper <http://sccr.mx/1pZ5Xtx>`_ as well.

 To install ``virtualenv`` on MacOS or Linux, create a folder and run one of these two commands as ``sudo``: